 Too often we see churches place emphasis on the outreach and not the ‘in-reach’.
 Once you attract new people to your church and they ‘stick’, they are no longer outsiders.
 When someone decides to join the church, get baptized, or attend the new member class, it’s automatically assumed that they have everything figured out.
 Your outreach efforts paid off and have proven to be effective, so you keep investing your time or energy in reaching more people.

-As we started thinking about the way churches approach discipleship and outreach, we began to wonder ... is it possible to do both well?
+As we started thinking about the way churches approach discipleship and outreach, we began to wonder ... is it possible to do both well using management software for churches?
 Can we still effectively reach new people in our communities without neglecting those who are already plugged in?
 At the same time, can we care for ‘insiders’ without being insider-focused?

 If we look in the Bible, the only answer we can arrive at is yes."valuing someone and making sure they know they are valued are two different things."
 In the accounts of the early church recorded in Acts, time and time again we see members and leaders learning to strike the balance between outreach and in-reach.
 They took care of each other while also attracting new people to the cause.
 They were growing in their faith and adding thousands to their numbers every day.